yufeizhao/yufeizhao.github.io/a34/index.md

 - **[William Lowell Putnam Mathematics Competition](https://www.maa.org/math-competitions/putnam-competition):**
 The Putnam Competition is an annual mathematics contest for undergraduates in the USA and Canada.
 This year it will be held **Saturday, December 2, 2023**.
   - All registered students will be required to participate in the Putnam competition.
-Students should self-register on the official Putnam website.
+Sign up information will be announced.

 ### Class format